 In addition, an HAI archivist completed a museum-wide survey to identify types of records, their physical location, the volume of each material type, overall condition, and origin, if known.
 The archivist compiled the data into a report indicating the total volume in linear feet of each record type and developed a general arrangement plan that provided recommendations for how to organize the materials to facilitate future archival processing projects.

-In all, History Associates successfully inventoried and cataloged more than 3,500 heritage assets at the USMMA, including items within the American Merchant Marine Museum.
+In all, HAI successfully inventoried and cataloged more than 3,500 heritage assets at the USMMA, including items within the American Merchant Marine Museum.
 This inventory assured that the USMMA would remain in compliance with federal accounting standards.
 Beyond compliance, assembling this information would allow the agency to better manage and use these tangible connections to its rich past and present identity.